SaraYasser28/Photoshop-Project/README.md

 3. **Apply Black and White Filter**: Convert the loaded image to black and white.

+4. **Invert Filter**: Make the negative version of the picture (invert colors).

-4. **Save Image**: Save the processed image with the same name or as a new file.
+5. **Save Image**: Save the processed image with the same name or as a new file.

-5. **Error Handling**: Proper error handling for invalid file names, missing extensions, unsupported extensions, and non-existent files.
+6. **Error Handling**: Proper error handling for invalid file names, missing extensions, unsupported extensions, and non-existent files.

 #### Notes: